Not legal advice

 Ohio Revised Code, Chapter 5321 (Landlords and Tenants)

-This is the primary state statute governing landlord-tenant relationships in Ohio.
-For the full text, consult your state legislature's website or a legal database.
+Primary state statute governing landlord-tenant relationships in Ohio.
+For the full text, consult the Ohio legislature's website or a legal database.